 “I learned that they have a belief which to them is their religion, namely, that every man and woman has a soul which resides in the liver and that a man's character and physical growth depend upon how well he feeds that soul by eating the livers of animals.
 The liver is so sacred that it may not be touched by human hands.”

 This tribe embodied the image of optimal health with many women being of six feet tall and the men six to seven feet in stature.
 The food these men and women ate consisted primarily of animal meat and organs.

 - skin irritations

-Hi Corey, We appreciate you leaving this review for us.
+Hi Jen, We appreciate you leaving this review for us.
 We truly consider you a part of our tribe and want to ensure you have the best experience possible.
-If you feel our supplement has not provided you with the value you desire we would love to issue you a full refund.
+If you feel our supplement has not provided you with the value you desire please reach out to us so we can help you further.
 There are so many factors to consider when it comes to improving your health.
 Sleep, sunlight, exercise, stress, and nutrition all play vital roles.
-If you could, please email us directly and we would love the opportunity to help you even further.
-Perhaps, we can work together to find a different product that will even be a better fit for you!
-All you have to do is email us with your order ID number and we can get you that refund.
-We look forward to hearing from you.
+If you could, please email us directly, and perhaps we can work together to find a different product that will be an even better fit for you.
+We look forward to hearing from you!
 Best, Heart & Soil

 Just received my second bottle.
 I am 73, so things take longer.
 Wish there was a senior discount.
 I started taking these for mainly my nails.
 They are very brittle, with deep ridges, and constantly chip.
 Also very thin and sharp.
 Are there any other suggestions?
 Alma Dunn